Harwood In The Park

 There can be no doubt, Gwen found the burden of raising children in a society of isolated nuclear families; the missed opportunities, making it hard to live a happy, fulfilling life, and to focus on her passion for music and writing.
 To the former lover she describes the joy of watching the children " growing and thriving" whilst to the wind she claims “that they have eaten her alive”.
 Harwood is aware that unless Men change their mindset by a more equal sharing of housework, wives and mothers are drained of their life force.

-The flip side of the coin, the truth could easily be inverted where he is childless, lonely, sterile and unfulfilled, while she is cherished, valued and fulfilled by her family.
+The flip side of the coin, the truth could easily be inverted where the man is childless, lonely, sterile and unfulfilled, while she is cherished, valued and fulfilled by her family.
 The perspective you choose to view it from determines the final consensus.
 The image of “flickering light” reinforces the ebbing hope she has for the future.

 Cassandra Atherton #

 According to Cassandra Atherton’s take: Harwood referred to the poem as ‘In the Dreaded Park’ and said it should be ‘extirpated’.
 Yet for a long time this was her most popular poem and was constantly requested at readings.
-Perhaps Harwood dreaded the poem because she had to justify it numerous times in interviews, often having to disentangle herself from the infamous narrator: “People read [‘In the Park’] directly as by Gwen Harwood of 18 Pine Street, saying that my children have eaten me alive.
-‘What rubbish,’ I tell them.
-‘It says, “She” sits in the park, “her” clothes are out of date.
-Mine are not.
-So why should you take this to be me?’
+Perhaps Harwood dreaded the poem because she had to justify it numerous times in interviews, often having to disentangle herself from the infamous narrator:

 And, I am horrified at the tendency of people to identify the ‘I’ with the author … I keep saying that the ‘I’ of the poems is not the ‘I’ making jams jellies pickles and chutneys”.

 What is particularly interesting about such scenarios is that the scrutiny ‘In the Park’ attracted could have been used by Harwood to discuss more openly issues like postnatal depression and the confines of domesticity for women.
 I am not suggesting definitively that Harwood suffered from postnatal depression herself, but it is obvious that like any mother she at times found her four children overwhelming.
-This is evident in many of her letters to friends: I [am] oppressed by the endless routine tasks one has caring for very young children.
-And, … we have so few friends we can’t afford to lose them by parking the atom-age brats.
-Cassandra Atherton Deakin Research Online
+This is evident in many of her letters to friends:

 By publishing ‘In the Park’ as Walter Lehmann, Harwood perhaps invited suggestion that the sentiments within the poem were something that needed to be hidden; the fact that she herself, a known female poet, couldn’t publish a poem that acknowledged such pejorative thoughts is as good an indicator as any.